Internal Communication ~ 17 min

 1. Assess your current situation

 You need a starting point, so figure out where you are as a company.
-Gather measurable data and assess your current internal communication strategy, identifying strengths and weaknesses, as well as opportunities.
+Gather measurable data and assess your current internal communications strategy, identifying strengths and weaknesses, as well as opportunities.

 Consider doing this with an internal company survey in order to gather feedback on the current situation, identify the needs, and collect ideas.
 Then identify the discrepancies between the current situation and the feedback you receive, and then start identifying the pain points to address.